MessageBird vs Telnyx

 Which is more popular, MessageBird or Telnyx?

-On the Knock platform, MessageBird handled <1M messages from February 15th to May 14th compared to <1M for Telnyx.
-MessageBird volume has remained stable, while Telnyx is trending upward.
+On the Knock platform, MessageBird handled <1M messages from March 5th to June 3rd compared to <1M for Telnyx.
+MessageBird volume has remained stable, while Telnyx volume has remained stable.

 Can I use both MessageBird and Telnyx together?